Types of Air Conditioners: Find Your Perfect Chill

 Cons:

-• Blocks window access and natural light.
+• Blocks window access and some natural light.

-• Can be noisy, especially older models.
+• Can be noisy, especially cheaper or older models.

 Portable Air Conditioners